JeetLimbachiya/About-Section/README.md

 I am also a freelancer.
 As a freelancer, I am currently working on Website development(Consultant's website).

+I have kept many of my project repositories as private due to the matter of project confidentiality of the company.

 Below are my projects:

 1) Image recognition alongwith deployment to AWS using lambda